apache/airflow/docs/concepts.rst

 *Added in Airflow 1.10.11*

 DAGs can be defined using functional abstractions.
-Outputs and inputs are sent between tasks using :ref:`XCom values <concepts:xcom>` values.
+Outputs and inputs are sent between tasks using :ref:`XCom values <concepts:xcom>`.
 In addition, you can wrap functions as tasks using the :ref:`task decorator <concepts:task_decorator>`.
 Airflow will also automatically add dependencies between tasks to ensure that XCom messages are available when operators are executed.